romainsacchi/carculator/docs/modeling.rst

 2000.

-The dataset used to represent the chassis of passenger cars (i.e., “glider, for passenger car”) does not reflect today’s use of light weighting materials, such as aluminium and advanced high strength steel (AHSS).
+The dataset used to represent the chassis of passenger cars (i.e., "glider, for passenger car") does not reflect today's use of light weighting materials, such as aluminium and advanced high strength steel (AHSS).